ZorroTrackerDev/ZorroTracker/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P75AB3L)

 # ZorroTracker
 Work in Progress SEGA Mega Drive / Genesis Music Tracker created in Electron.
-Support for multiple Mega Drive sound drivers, and VGM export.
+Support for multiple Mega Drive / Genesis sound drivers, and VGM export.
 You have the ability to control a lot of customizations, themes, custom drivers, chip emulators, and more!
 Forever free for all.

 ## Using ZorroTracker
 ## Possible issues and solutions